Related Topics

 1. Know what a healthy plate looks like

-The US Department of Agriculture (USDA) has come up with a simple way to help people see what a day of healthy eating looks like.
+The U.S. Department of Agriculture (USDA) has come up with a simple way to help people see what a day of healthy eating looks like.
 It’s called MyPlate.
 The simple graphic shows exactly how the five food groups should stack up on your plate.
 These are the building blocks for a healthy diet.

+2. Look for important nutrients.
 Eating a variety of foods helps us get all the nutrients we need.
-Think of your plate as looking like a rainbow—bright, colored foods are always the best choice!
+Aim for your plate to look like a rainbow—brightly colored foods are often the best choice!
 A healthy meal includes:

 - Lean protein (lean meats, seafood, eggs, beans)